 The apostle Paul worked tirelessly among the churches he had planted but he never lost his zeal to take the gospel to new areas where Christ had not been proclaimed (2 Cor.
 10:16).
-At the beginning of a conference on world mission it will be good to revisit the Biblical mandate.
-We will see that Paul’s balance between home mission and world mission needs to be maintained today and that we should take care that we do not lose our zeal for world mission.
-The mandate is not finished!
+At the beginning of a conference on world mission it will be good to reflect on Paul’s missionary approach.
+We will focus especially on the balance he maintained between planting churches in new areas and nurturing the churches he had already planted.

 If you talk about the need global missions in Canada today, someone will inevitably share the popular perspective that significant investment of money and time into supporting foreign missionaries is no longer necessary because the nations are now on our doorstep and in our neighbourhoods.
 In this talk, I hope to expose the fallacy of this line of thinking, and demonstrate that global missions must in fact be more of a priority for us.
 To do this, I will survey the state of Christianity and missions around the world, share what other conservative, Reformed churches are doing to fulfil the Great Commission, and consider the state of "foreign mission mindedness" among our churches.
 Throughout, I will draw on my experiences as a pastor in Canada and as a missionary in Papua New Guinea.

 Witchcraft beliefs and practices are still widespread in Africa and have a detrimental effect on the well-being of its people.
 It is a huge factor in hindering development and it has kept many in the bondage of Satan’s grip.
 The hope and freedom for Africa rests with the Reformed faith.
 How?
 Come and hear!